 With a readership of more than 200,000 people, Wiltshire 999s is the county’s biggest independent news website dedicated to covering the work of the emergency services.

 Every single day – rain or shine – our journalists and photographers work to break the latest 999 news from across Swindon and Wiltshire.
 From murder to mental health, our team professionally and sensitively report on hard-hitting, sometimes heart-breaking, stories – reporting reality.

-Our readers generate between 300,000 and 800,000 page views each month
+Our readers generate upwards of one million page views each month.

 Got a story, question or comment?
 Get in touch via our contact us page.